ii ACE 40 methodology

 When a fund could fit into more than one category, the highest ranked style will be used.
 The styles are ranked in the following order: Embraces, Considers and Avoids.
 For example, if a fund considers ethical, social and governance (ESG) factors, but also avoids investing in tobacco companies, then the fund would come under the ‘Considers’ ethical investment style.

 Selection and approval

-By this point in the process we will have distilled the original ethical investment universe down to as many high quality funds, investment trusts and ETFs that we believe are most suitable candidates for the 15x5 matrix of asset groups and investment categories that were described above.
+By this point in the process for the Super 60, we will have distilled the original investment lists to around 260 high quality funds, investment trusts and passives.
+The investments chosen are what we believe are the most suitable candidates for our asset groups and investment categories described above.

 Review and refresh

 We maintain regular contact with the management houses of all investments on our rated lists.
 This ensures each investment continues to be managed in line with our expectations.
 A detailed fund questionnaire is completed every year for constituents of the Super 60 and ACE40.
 This covers all the key areas of our due diligence process, with information being sourced directly from the management company concerned.

 The lists are monitored continuously for ‘yellow card’ events.
 Examples include, but are not limited to, fund manager moves, soft closures (where a fund closes to new money) or a major re-rating from external or internal sources.
 Investments that experience a yellow card event are automatically placed under formal review.

 In addition, the Funds Working Group meets monthly to monitor the performance of the lists.
 Performance is based on peer group rankings over multiple periods.
 Our approach aims to identify, in a timely manner, those that are struggling.
 In such a scenario, the FWG assesses whether this is caused by fundamental reasons rather than temporary tactical reasons.
 For passive options tracking error and performance is reviewed.
 We also keep an eye on investment trusts trading at a high discount or premium to net asset value.